 You should make sure that your content falls into a category or specific niche that people are actively searching for online.

 If you want to create content keeps attracting views over time, it has to be relevant.
 Focusing on specific dates, trends or news items could date your content so always keep this in mind.

 When creating your piece, keep questioning whether it will be a useful resource.
-Even if you think it’s the best thing since sliced bread – your readers may not.
-So, keep an eye on what competitors are doing and what’s coming top on Google for the topic your focusing on.
+Even if you think it’s the best thing since sliced bread - your readers may not.
+So, keep an eye on what competitors are doing and what’s coming top on Google for the topic you're focusing on.
 This will give you a good idea on what will generate traffic for you.

 If you want to share valuable content, it’s vital that you do your research.
 People want to learn new things so if you want your content to really stand the test of time, the information you share must be compelling and useful to readers.